-The Meteosat satellites have been originally designed to acquire "images" of the Earth disc at frequent interval.
+Geostationary satellites have been originally designed to acquire "images" of the Earth disc at frequent interval.
 Instrument on board these satellites measure actually radiances in different spectral bands that are later on converted into count values.
 The quantitative analysis of these data requires the full characterisation of the observation conditions of each observed pixel, i.e., the time of acquisition, the location of the pixel on Earth, the geometry of observation and finally the spectral band or sensor spectral response.
 The conversion of count value to the corresponding radiance is also of primary importance.
 Hence, in addition to the digital values themselves, following ancillary information and its associated error should be delivered.

 - Time: The definition of the acquisition time of each pixel is quite straightforward for geostationary satellites because of the data acquisition mechanism. - Position: The definition of the location of each pixel requires the accurate characterisation of the spacecraft position and attitude at the time of the data acquisition.
-The accuracy of the rectification can be assessed by means of ground control points. - Observation angles: The definition of the observation angles requires in addition the characterisation of the instrument optics. - Sensor spectral response: This quantity should be observed before launch.
-Its temporal degradation is difficult to assess, however means to estimate the degradation should be established. - Calibration coefficient and offset: The evaluation of calibration coefficient, associated error and temporal drift are the most critical information.
+The accuracy of the rectification can be assessed by means of ground control points. - Observation angles: The definition of the observation angles requires in addition the characterisation of the instrument optics. - Sensor spectral response: This quantity should be measured before launch with an estimate of its accuracy.
+Its temporal degradation is difficult to assess. - Calibration coefficient and offset: The evaluation of calibration coefficient, associated error and temporal drift are the most critical information.
 In the absence of on-board calibration device, vicarious calibration is required.
-On board calibration systems should be fully characterised.
+A prerequisite for obtaining accurate calibration is a complete understanding of the radiometer characteristic (e.g. temperature effects, emissivity, dependence of scan mirror on angle of incidence etc.).

-Ground segment of the latest generation of Earth observation satellites (e.g., Envisat, Terra) recognises two different levels of satellite data according to the type of processing.
-Data received from the spacecraft are referred to as level 1.0 of A and level 1.5 or B when the information listed above has been computed and made available to the users.
+Ground segments of the latest generation of Earth observation satellites (e.g., Envisat, Terra) recognise two different levels of satellite data according to the type of processing.
+Data received from the spacecraft are referred to as level 1.0 or A and level 1.5 or B when the information listed above has been computed and made available to the users.
 Hence, when archiving level 1.0 data, it is important to also archive all the relevant information that would allow the re-generation of level 1.5 data.
-This information concerns essentially the position of the spacecraft at the data acquisition time, the optical characteristics of the instrument, registration parameters, and any other relevant information concerning the state of the radiometer (temperature, operation mode, gain, offset, re-scaling, etc...).
-When level 1.5 data are archived, all the information about the algorithm that have been used for the generation of these data like software version number, set up parameters, etc need to archived as part of the level 1.5 data.
+This information concerns essentially the position of the spacecraft at the data acquisition time, the optical characteristics of the instrument like registration parameters, and any other relevant information concerning the state of the radiometer (temperature, operation mode, gain, offset, re-scaling, etc.).
+When level 1.5 data are archived, all the information about the algorithm that have been used for the generation of these data like software version number, set up parameters, etc. need to archived as part of the level 1.5 data.